nodi-andy/browser-factory/README.md

-This project is fan-made and not associated to Wube Software or Factorio.
-The assets in this repo are from the Factorio version "Factorio-prealpha9-campaigns1RE", which have been used with permission.
-Wube Software retains all rights to their assets.
+Please note that this project is a fan creation and is not affiliated with Wube Software or Factorio.
+The assets contained in this repository have been sourced from the pre-alpha version of Factorio titled 'Factorio-prealpha9-campaigns1RE', with permission.
+It is important to understand that all rights to these assets remain with Wube Software

 You shall definitely try the last version of Factorio here: https://www.factorio.com/download